 routinely propagate new plants from seed using diverse sources and evaluate the offspring for their potential ornamental or commercial properties.

-An example of a very new introduction, which may prove worthy of dissemination.
+Examples of a very new introductions, which may prove worthy of dissemination.

-Our grateful thanks to Mr. Charles Hunter, USA, for the scion and the image of this potentially interesting cultivar..
+Our grateful thanks to Mr. Charles Hunter, USA, for the scions of these potentially interesting cultivars.